mathur399/NetStream/README.md

 ## Features in Development

-I might add the other pages on the Netflix website if I ever come back to refactor ^-^
+I might add the other pages on the NetStream website if I ever come back to refactor ^-^